CMU-313/CMU-313.github.io/assignments/HW4.md

 The deliverable for this checkpoints are:

 1. a PDF and YAML version of your Swagger documentation.
 Note that you can create a PDF of your Swagger documentation via the Print Preview function of your browser.
-2. a set of API tests within your GitHub repository
+2. a set of API tests within your GitHub repository.
+Consider both expected behavior and edge cases.

 ### (2) Implementation (due Tuesday, Nov 8th, 23:59) -- 20 points